sportsclimbs/sportclimbs-2/content/peak/cheedale/ugly-wall.md

 {.topo}

 **1. Topley and Out (6b)**
-left of the shallow hanging groove.
+Left of the shallow hanging groove.
 Bouldery

 **2. Project Topley (7a)**
-right of the shallow hanging groove.
+Right of the shallow hanging groove.
 Short and stiff.

 **3. Little Big Climb (7a+)**
-just to the right and eases, only slightly, after a really bouldery start
+Just to the right and eases, only slightly, after a really bouldery start

 **4. Double Topley (7b)**
 mean to the extreme up the centre of the face.
 High in the grade.